hhector16/k8s_study_homelab/README.md

 - Local AI Models
 - Workflow Automation

+One of the primary motivations behind this project is to prepare for the **Certified Kubernetes Administrator (CKA)** certification through extensive real-world practice rather than isolated exercises.
+After achieving the CKA, the next objective is to continue expanding the platform while preparing for the **Certified Kubernetes Security Specialist (CKS)** certification, with a stronger focus on Kubernetes security, hardening, and production best practices.

-Rather than building isolated examples, the objective is to create a complete system that solves a real problem while learning modern cloud-native technologies.
+Rather than building isolated examples, the goal is to design, deploy, and operate a complete self-hosted platform that solves a real problem while continuously improving Kubernetes, DevOps, and cloud-native engineering skills.

 ---